Ebonsignori/github-notifications-forwarder/README.md

 By default, the action checks the last 100 notifications since the last `action-schedule` was fired.
 Set to "true" to check all notifications at the cost of a bigger fetch.

-Useful if you recieve a lot of notifications and not all are being forwarded to you.
+Useful if you receive a lot of notifications and not all are being forwarded to you, for instance if you have an `action-schedule` with long gaps between runs.